kamanashisroy/shotodol/README.md

 This is an all in one **server environment** written in [aroop](https://github.com/kamanashisroy/aroop)(aka [Vala programming language](https://wiki.gnome.org/Projects/Vala) with aroop profile).
 The target of the project is to provide,

 - A [_module_](http://en.wikipedia.org/wiki/Module_%28programming%29) writing system to extend existing functionality.
+- An interface(plugin system) where the modules communicate.
 - An [interface](http://en.wikipedia.org/wiki/Shell_%28computing%29) where the user can communicate.
-- An interface where the modules communicate.

 The idea here is to provide you an environment to write your own service via modules.
+There are some modules available in seperate projects based on shotodol.
+But the shotodol itself is kept small and simple.
+Note,

+> If a thing can be done adequately by means of one, it is superfluous to do it by means of several; for we observe that nature does not employ two instruments where one suffices (Aquinas 1945, p.
+129).

 The name _shotodol_ means hundred petals(literally) or the lotus flower.
 In our project the petals are analogical to modules and the flower itself is analogical to the shotodol environment which holds them(modules) together. [see name shotodol](docs/name_shotodol.md)

 Dependencies
 ============